spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-maubot.md

 ## Obtaining an admin access token

 This can be done via `mbc login` then `mbc auth` (see the [maubot documentation](https://docs.mau.fi/maubot/usage/cli/auth.html)).
 To run these commands you'll need to open the bot docker container with `docker exec -it matrix-bot-maubot sh`
 Alternatively, use Element or curl to [obtain an access token](obtaining-access-tokens.md).
-However these two methods won't allow the bot to work in encrypted rooms.